 Next stop: famous Sliding Rock, just a short distance further up the road on US276.
 Like Looking Glass Falls, Sliding Rock can get very busy.
-If you’re early enough you can snag a parking spot (per person fee to enter).
+If you’re early enough you can snag a parking spot (currently $4 per person fee to enter).
 Bathrooms are open Memorial Day to Labor Day for changing into your swimming gear if you’re brave enough to take the plunge down this 60-foot natural water slide.
 Not your thing?
 No worries.
 Stand along the observation ledge and have a blast watching others make this thrilling run, which ends in a bracingly cold pool at the bottom.

 Next up on your journey along US276 is the Cradle of Forestry and Forest Discovery Center.
 Located a five-minute drive north of Sliding Rock, the Cradle features a café that serves lunch.
 If you brought a picnic, there are several spots on the grounds to enjoy a well-deserved meal.

 After lunch, explore the walking trails on the campus that lead to several historic buildings associated with America’s very first forestry school, including a 1914 Climax locomotive.
 At the Forest Discovery Center you’ll learn firsthand how George Vanderbilt and Carl Schenck laid the groundwork for sustainable forestry in the U.S. through 15 hands-on exhibits and a compelling short film, First in Forestry.